It’s Thursday night.

 All Your Bad Habits Boiled Down to One Word

-I recently read this great article by James Clear where he pointed out the importance of the words we use when talking to ourselves.
+I recently read this excellent article by James Clear where he pointed out the importance of the words we use when talking to ourselves.
 Specifically, he discussed the importance of our words when resisting temptation.

 James points to a research study that found a connection between the words we tell ourselves and the likelihood of saying “no.”